Nelson Asofa-Solomona: 2022 & 2023

 Asofa-Solomona played 23 games for Melbourne in the 2022 NRL season as the club finished 5th on the table and were eliminated in the first week of the finals by Canberra.
 Following Melbourne's loss to Canterbury in round 2 of the 2023 NRL season, it was announced that Asofa-Solomona would miss six weeks with a high grade MCL injury.

 He played 20 games for Melbourne in the 2023 NRL season as the club finished third on the table.
 He played in all three finals matches as Melbourne were defeated in the preliminary final by Penrith.

 2024

 On 21 August 2024, Asofa-Solomona was inducted as a life member of the Melbourne Storm.

 On 24 August 2024, Asofa-Solomona scored a try against the Dolphins in a 48-6 win.
 He played a total of 19 matches for Melbourne in the 2024 NRL season as the club finished as minor premiers.
 He missed the clubs 2024 NRL Grand Final loss against Penrith due to suspension.

 2025

 Asofa-Solomona played 12 games for Melbourne in the 2025 NRL season.
 He missed the 2025 NRL Grand Final loss against Brisbane due to suspension.
 On 9 October, the Melbourne outfit announced that Asofa-Solomona had departed the club.

+2026

+Following his exit from the Storm he signed with Australian promotion company, No Limit.
+In January 2026, Asofa-Solomona made his professional boxing debut against Jeremy Latimore, winning in the first round via knockout.